fabiods/DGBO/README.md

 Despite the program try to enlarge the bounds if the final solution is at the bounds, it can happen that different starting point gives different global minimum because the bounds are different.
-To use an external bound file, create the bounds_ext.dat file
+To use an external bound file, create the 'bounds_ext.dat' file